About ginsudo

 Sounds mystical and martial and oriental, doesn’t it?
-And although I may be all of those things, the truth is, ginsu.com was taken (surprisingly, not by the knife guys), so I had to think of something else.
+And although I may be all of those things, the truth is, ginsu.com was taken (at the time, not by the knife guys, but they own it now), so I had to think of something else.

 About this blog: There isn’t much of a consistent theme to this blog.
 Many posts select a single page in sequence from The Great Gatsby, noting my favorite phrase or sentence on that page, never more than one sentence.
 If the page is especially chock full o’ goodness, I may discuss alternatives, but I’ll still pick a favorite.
 I can’t say I have good reasons for doing this, but I do have some reasons.